Career and leadership

 You solved 95% of the logic.

-And when it worked, it looked like magic.
+And when it worked, it looked like automation.

 But that stubborn 5% of instances—the ambiguous edges, the flipped frames, the conversion anomalies—kept the automation from being truly production-safe.